elavul/MySQL-Excel----Northwind-Database/README.md

 ---
 ### 🎯 Aims of the Project:

 In this project I acted as the data analyst for the Northwind company.
-I asked 16 questions.
+I was provided with 16 questions.
 My goal was to identify:
 - Top-performing products, categories, regions and customers
 - Detect market inefficiencies and underperformers
 - Analyze sales performance over time (monthly, yearly)